 - Protect the species’ habitat, including its critical habitat

 - Undertake research projects in support of recovery efforts for the species

-The Conservation Agreement for the Conservation of the Boreal Caribou between the governments of Canada and the NWT describes how the two governments will work together with the territorial Conference of Management Authorities to support a healthy and sustainable population of boreal caribou in the NWT.
+The Conservation Agreement for the Conservation of the Boreal Caribou between the governments of Canada and the Northwest Territories (NWT) describes how the two governments will work together with the territorial Conference of Management Authorities to support a healthy and sustainable population of boreal caribou in the NWT.

-Together with other GNWT departments and co-management partners, ENR has been working on a framework that outlines the GNWT’s proposed approach to developing five regional boreal caribou range plans.
+Together with other GNWT departments and co-management partners, ENR has developed a Framework for Boreal Caribou Range Planning that outlines the GNWT’s proposed approach to developing five regional boreal caribou range plans.

 These plans would maintain at least 65 per cent undisturbed habitat within the NWT range of boreal caribou over the long term, as required by the national recovery strategy.
 This is an approach we believe will provide effective and adaptive critical habitat protection for boreal caribou in the NWT while supporting economic development.

 The conservation agreement recognizes and supports our ‘made-in-the-North’ approach to boreal caribou protection and habitat management and reduces the likelihood of a federal protection order being imposed on the NWT.
 The agreement also provides significant federal funding to support range planning in the NWT over the next five years.

 The overarching goal of the agreement is to articulate the actions the governments of Canada and the NWT will take over the next five years to support the long-term objective of maintaining a self-sustaining population of boreal caribou in the NWT.

 - Engagement and consultation on a range planning framework